-The aim of the Corporate Risk Management System is not to eliminate risk completely from the Group's activities, but rather to ensure that every effort is made to manage risk appropriately, maximizing potential opportunities and minimizing the adverse effects of risk.
+The aim of the Group's Enterprise Risk Management System is not to eliminate risk completely from the Group's activities, but rather to ensure that every effort is made to manage risk appropriately, maximizing potential opportunities and minimizing the adverse effects of risk.

-The Enterprise Risk Management System has the objectives to structure and consistently organize the way the Group identifies risks, assuring that they are assessed broadly, considering dependencies and correlations within various risks areas.
-It establishes procedures for reporting that allow for an adequate monitoring of the mitigation measures and the risks control.
+The Group's Enterprise Risk Management system has the objectives to structure and consistently organize the way the Group identifies risks, assuring that they are assessed broadly, considering dependencies and correlations within various risks areas.
+It establishes procedures for reporting that allow for an adequate monitoring of the risk mitigation and control measures risks.